codepath/android_guides/Communicating-with-an-Event-Bus.md

 }
 ```

-Since services normally run on separate threads from the main UI thread, we must also ensure that the events are published on the main thread by subscribers to handle.
+Since services normally run on separate threads from the main UI thread, we must also ensure that the events are published on the main thread by subscribers to handle especially if they update the screen.
 We expose some extra functionality to provide the ability for services to explicitly publish on the main thread:

 ```java
     private static final Handler mainThread = new Handler(Looper.getMainLooper());